-I have this rare eye disease, a form of juvenile macular degeneration called Best’s disease, that makes me fail color-blind tests and that has scrambled my macula so much that I can’t always see faces clearly or the color red or objects that first appear in certain areas of my central vision, so just because I see my toe as purple doesn’t mean it is purple or anything close to purple.
+I have this rare eye disease, a form of cone dystrophy, that makes me fail color-blind tests and that has scrambled my macula so much that I can’t always see faces clearly or the color red or objects that first appear in certain areas of my central vision, so just because I see my toe as purple doesn’t mean it is purple or anything close to purple.

 If you looked at my toe, would it look purple to you, or black or gray or blue or just gross?

-I was diagnosed with Best’s last August at the age of 42, when my vision got too bad to ignore, but I’ve been unknowingly living with a milder version of it for decades, unconsciously adjusting for my vision quirks.
+I was diagnosed with cone dystrophy last August at the age of 42, when my vision got too bad to ignore, but I’ve been unknowingly living with a milder version of it for decades, unconsciously adjusting for my vision quirks.

 A toe turns purple or black or gray or blue or ugly or awesome, depending on your perspective, for many running-related reasons: friction and increased mileage and burst capillaries and blood pooling under the nail and maybe ill-fitting shoes with a toe box that isn’t big enough or running down lots of hills, which often causes your foot to slide forward.

 Here’s how it usually works for me: After a random long run, my toe hurts slightly and feels strange.
 It doesn’t turn purple right away, but I know what’s coming: in a day or two, hello purple toe!
 The toenail never falls off.
 It just grows back in delightfully grotesque ways: twisted, bent, doubled and thick.
 So thick!
 So filled with layers of toenail, mashed together.
 So marvelous in its ability to accommodate the crowd!